Table of Contents

 I can help.

-I did a deep dive on Ikea King size bedframes while I was researching one for myself and I can help with a lot of the questions you’ve got.
+I did a deep dive while I was researching an ikea bed frame for our guest room and I can help with a lot of the questions you’ve got.

 First, How Do I Know Where To Start?

-When you do a search on Ikea.com for king size bedrames, you’re going to see that there are about 48 options.
+Step one is done: it sounds like you know that king is the right size for you.
+When you do a search on Ikea.com for king size bedframes, you’re going to see that there are about 48 options.

 There are not really 48 different bedframes at Ikea that can be bought in King size.
 There are actually 13 different styles of bedframes at the time of the writing of this post that you can purchase in king size.